HiLuLiT/snappy/README.md

 3. Start:
 npm start

-Dashboard will be avilable at: localhost:8080/ localhost:8080/admin
+Dashboards will be avilable at:
+- localhost:8080/

+- localhost:8080/admin